In this article

 Rule Of 40 Calculator

-You can calculate the Rule Of 40 for every single company in the world using this automated template.
-Using the Finbox Spreadsheet Add-On, you just have to enter the company's ticker whose score you want to calculate and the model will do everything automatically.
+You can calculate the Rule Of 40 for every single company in the world using this template.
+You just have to enter the required data of the company whose ratio you want to calculate, and the model will do everything automatically.
 You can use the Finbox Data Explorer to get all the data you need for 100,000+ companies worldwide.

 Here's a preview of Finbox's Rule Of 40 Calculator: